University of North Texas: Texas Academy of Mathematics and Science

+The Intensive English Language Institute (IELI)

+Established in 1977, IELI serves international students who wish to learn academic English in preparation for university studies in the United States.
+IELI is a constituent of UNT International Affairs, an interdisciplinary unit and exponent of globalization in higher education that provides leadership and support of international teaching, research, and study-abroad initiatives.
+As of July 2015, IELI has been located in Marquis Hall on the UNT Denton campus.

 Libraries

 UNT Libraries are made up of four public service points and two remote storage facilities.
 Willis Library is the main library on campus, housing the business, economics, education, humanities and social sciences collections along with microforms and special areas such as the Music Library, Government Documents, the Digital Library Division, Archives, and the Rare Book and Texana collections.
 The Media Library in Chilton Hall houses a large collection of audiovisual materials, including films, audiobooks, and video games (see Game Design, above).
 Video recording equipment and gaming consoles are available for checkout.
 The Sycamore Library houses the government documents, law, political science, geography and business collections.
 It also houses the Collaboration and Learning Commons, a place to study in groups, create multi-media projects, and record presentations.
 The Discovery Park Library supports the College of Engineering and the College of Information, Library Science, and Technologies.
 It covers multiple areas of engineering, library and information science, and learning technology.